They never say.

 So again, I’m just wondering how many listeners to npr have no idea what the letters stand for since npr seems to have run away from the “National Public Radio” language.
 In order to find out what the letters stand for, you have to go to wikipedia or somewhere.
 That’s crazy.
 Why did npr make such a ludicrous change?

 Perhaps it’s a way for npr to become more corporate and corporate-sounding like the other corporate “3-letter” networks such as ABC, CBS, NBC et al. They are just three letters and those corporate networks never identify what their letters stand for either (ABC = American Broadcasting Company, CBS = Columbia Broadcasting System, NBC = National Broadcasting Company).
 But then you have Fox which is one word, and Univisión and Telemundo which are words and not letters.
+So maybe npr is trying to be like the corporate networks with their three letters only.
+Because that’s all they say: ‘This is npr.”
+And if you don’t know what npr stands for, tough luck!
+Look it up.

-Oh and by the way, I once dated someone briefly who — I think — was trying to impress me and he mentioned listening to “PBS Radio.”
+I once dated someone briefly who — I think — was trying to impress me and he mentioned listening to “PBS Radio.”
 There is no such thing.
 Showed how much he knew (or didn’t)!
 When we talked on the phone before our first date I told him about something I heard on npr.
 By him saying “PBS Radio,” that told me he had no idea what he was talking about, but I didn’t correct him because I was interested in having a date with him and I wanted everything to be smooth without any difficulties.
 So I just let it go.
 But there is no PBS Radio.
 PBS is the television network of the Corporation for Public Broadcasting (CPB).
 NPR is the radio network, and both networks are under the Corporation for Public Broadcasting.
 But you can’t fix stupid, so don’t waste your time trying.
-Chau.—el barrio rosa